cristalnaya/fundamentals/git-basics/git-basics.md

 git show [commit_id]
 ```
 Displays the changes made in a specific commit.
 Replace `[commit_id]` with the commit's SHA-1 hash.
 This command will show the diff along with the commit message.

-## Git Workflows
-Understanding Git's basic commands is crucial, but effectively using Git requires understanding workflows like:

-* **Feature branching:** Keeping different features in separate branches.
-* **Gitflow:** A specific set of guidelines for using feature, develop, and master branches.
-* **Forking:** Copying a remote repository to create a distinct project.

 ## Conclusion
 Git is a powerful tool for version control, collaboration, and code management.
 While there's much more to learn, mastering the basics sets you on a path to becoming a proficient Git user.